-Of course, a fatality isn’t the only possible outcome when a car, van, truck, or even a motorcycle hits or runs over a pedestrian.
-And, you don’t have to be out for a walk to be considered a pedestrian.
-For the purposes of accident personal injury law, an injury victim who was not in another motor vehicle at the time of the accident is considered a pedestrian — for example, cleaning the ice off your windshield, changing a tire, riding in a wheelchair, etc., would all qualify.
-And, when a pedestrian, under any circumstances, is struck by someone in any kind of vehicle, it’s usually the pedestrian who’s injured.
-The responsible and negligent driver usually walks away.
-They may not even stop — a hit and run.
+Additionally, you do not have to be out for a walk to be considered a pedestrian.
+For the purposes of accident personal injury law, an injury victim who was not in another motor vehicle at the time of the accident is considered a pedestrian.
+For example, cleaning the ice off your windshield, changing a tire, riding in a wheelchair, etc., would all qualify.
+And, when a pedestrian, under any circumstances, is struck by someone in any kind of vehicle, it is usually the pedestrian who is injured.
+The responsible and negligent driver often walks away.
 The pedestrian on the other hand, often suffers serious and life altering injuries, even when hit at slow speeds.
 These can include:

 - deep cuts or lacerations